meetqy/rao-pics/README-EN.md

 - 📌 The default theme supports PWA, you can save it as an app without opening the browser every time
 - 🎊 Can access materials without relying on management software, and can even be deployed on Windows/MacOS servers

+## Contribution

+We welcome anyone interested in helping to improve RaoPics to contribute.
+If you want to contribute, there are several ways to participate:

+### Bug Fixes and Improvements

+Bug Fixes: If you find a bug, please create a pull request with a clear description of the problem and the solution.
+Quick entry => [🐞 提交 Bug](https://github.com/meetqy/rao-pics/issues/new?assignees=&labels=Bug&projects=&template=bug_report.yml&title=bug%3A+)

+Improvements: Have an idea to improve RaoPics?
+Please create an issue first to discuss why this improvement is needed.
+Quick entry => [🛠 提需求](https://github.com/meetqy/rao-pics/issues/new?assignees=&labels=%E2%9C%A8+enhancement&projects=&template=feature_request.yml&title=feat%3A+)

 ## Supported

 - This project has joined the [Eagle Affiliate Program](https://eagle.cool/affiliate).
 If you happen to want to purchase [Eagle App - Essential tool for image collection and management](https://eagle.sjv.io/rao), you can click [Buy](https://eagle.sjv.io/rao) to support the author 😘😘😘